cityofaustin/atd-airflow/README.md

 The workflow uses a handful of secrets found in the repository's secrets section.
 These secrets concern access to the 1Password connect server, and are used to get the current value of the Airflow stack's webhook access token and the current URL where we want to invoke our webhook.

-Finally, the workflow issues the webhook, which is really nothing more than an empty POST to a certain address.
-It's the event that matters to us, not any data in the post, with the one exception of a `X-Webhook-Key` header which contains the access key retrieved from 1Password.
+Finally, the workflow issues the webhook, which is really nothing more than an empty `POST` to a certain address.
+It's the event that matters to us, not any data in the `POST`, with the one exception of a `X-Webhook-Key` header which contains the access key retrieved from 1Password.

 ### Airflow Webhook